 - There are 259 custom LED light fixtures at the intersections of the aluminum struts that form the dome.

-I’ve read many articles about the way most of us live in a city and never really notice or appreciate what’s around us.
-As many times as I’ve been to the Hyatt Regency Reunion Hotel for video production jobs over the years, for some reason I never visited the Tower.
+It’s human nature to take for granted things and places we see on a daily basis.
+I have friends that live in the most magical places in the UK and they never think twice about it.
+As many times as I’ve been to the Hyatt Regency Reunion Hotel for video production jobs over the years, it had been over two decades since I visited Reunion Tower.
 Now that I’ve reacquainted myself with how magical it truly is, I’m adding it to my list of regular haunts in Dallas.

 I live in Asia.
 Here are some amazing, well-known towers that have been built.
 But I must say this Reunion Tower looks one of the best.
 If I ever get a chance, I would like to see this on my own.
 Love it!
 Thanks for sharing.